Lyddem/solo/5-user-accounts/README.md

 ## Requirements

-- [ ] Implement an endpoint for users to sign up
+- [ x ] Implement an endpoint for users to sign up
 - [ ] Implement an endpoint for users to sign in, creating a valid session to access other, authenticated endpoints
 - [ ] Implement an endpoint for signed-in users to create chat messages.